-You will have neurological tests like reflex checks and answering questions to check how your brain is working.
+You will have neurological tests such as reflex checks and verbal interaction to check how your brain is working.

 You will have a bandage or dressing on your head.
 It is normal for your head to be sore, swollen or bruised after surgery.
 You will be prescribed painkillers for this and steroids to help decrease the swelling.
 You can eat, drink and start moving around as soon as you feel able.
-Often people can get out of bed and move around the first day after their surgery.
+Often people can get out of bed and move around on the first day after their surgery.